-- A minimum of 2 metres (6 feet) of physical distancing is to be maintained at all times.
+- A minimum of 3 metres of physical distancing is to be maintained at all times.
 Coaches have been instructed to ensure that at no point, any encroachment of personal space occurs.
-Coaches will use signals with whistles in the event a player moves too close to someone else's space on the ice as required to ensure the health and safety of each player. - The rink will have no more than 10-12 participants on the ice plus coaches.
+Coaches will use signals with whistles in the event a player moves too close to someone else's space on the ice as required to ensure the health and safety of each player. - The rink will have no more than 22 participants on the ice including coaches.
 The coaches will group the players for skill development and training only.
-No game play will be permitted in this Phase of Return To Hockey.
+No game play will be permitted in this Phase.